simon2607/TestGatsbyJS/README.md

 $ netlify dev # or ntl dev
 ```

-This uses [Netlify Dev](https://www.netlify.com/products/dev/?utm_source=blog&utm_medium=netlifycms&utm_campaign=devex) CLI feature to serve any functions you have in the `netlify/functions` folder.
+This uses [Netlify Dev](https://www.netlify.com/programs/dev/?utm_source=blog&utm_medium=netlifycms&utm_campaign=devex) CLI feature to serve any functions you have in the `netlify/functions` folder.

-To test the CMS locally, you'll need to run a production build of the site:
+To test the CMS locally, you'll need to run a programion build of the site:

 ```
 $ npm run build